Symbols represent major park features & activities. Blue icons mean some/all are ADA accessible.

 With downtown Lincoln City mere minutes away, you can glide quietly by canoe or kayak on the lake while you watch for coots, loons, ducks, cormorants, bald eagles, and grebes.
 As the only Oregon coast campground located in the midst of a city, the lake is a center of summertime activity.
 While none of the campsites are near the water, a hard-surfaced trail leads out of the campground to the shore of Devil's Lake.
 Boaters, skiers, swimmers, and personal watercraft users share the water.
 Kayak tours of the lake are scheduled in the summer (we provide the kayak).

 The nearby outlet mall, one of the largest in Oregon, is a short drive away.
 You'll find the campground on the west shore (called Devils Lake State Park by Google Maps) - the address is 1452 NE 6th Drive.
-The East Devil's Lake day-use area (Google Maps calls this one Devils Lake State Recreation Area) is a short drive around the southern end of the lake at 205 NE East Devil’s Lake Road.
+The East Devil's Lake day-use area (Google Maps calls this park Devils Lake State Recreation Area) is a short drive around the southern end of the lake at 205 NE East Devil’s Lake Road.

 - Approximately 25 full-hookup sites